jhpyle/docassemble/_docs/config.md

   - es_MX.UTF-8 UTF-8
 {% endhighlight %}

+## <a name="debian packages"></a>debian packages

+On [Docker], you can ensure that particular [Debian] packages are installed by providing a list of packages to the `debian packages`
+directive:

+{% highlight yaml %}
+debian packages:
+  - r-base
+  - r-cran-effects
+{% endhighlight %}

+These packages will be installed when the [Docker] container starts.

 ## <a name="default_admin_account"></a>default_admin_account

 These settings are only used by the setup script [`create_tables.py`] in